lexiewangdl/pyalgo/binary_tree/README.md

 # Binary Tree Problems

 **Table of Contents**
-- 104 - Maximum Depth of Binary Tree (E)
+- 104 - Maximum Depth of Binary Tree 🍏
-- 543 - Diameter of Binary Tree (E)
+- 543 - Diameter of Binary Tree 🍏
-- 515 - Find Largest Value in Each Tree Row (M)
+- 515 - Find Largest Value in Each Tree Row 🍊
-- 226 - Invert Binary Tree (E)
+- 226 - Invert Binary Tree 🍏
-- 116 - Populating Next Right Pointers in Each Node (M)
+- 116 - Populating Next Right Pointers in Each Node 🍊
-- 114 - Flatten Binary Tree to Linked List (M)
+- 114 - Flatten Binary Tree to Linked List 🍊
-- 654 - Maximum Binary Tree (M)
+- 654 - Maximum Binary Tree 🍊
-- 105 - Construct Binary Tree from Preorder and Inorder Traversal (M)
+- 105 - Construct Binary Tree from Preorder and Inorder Traversal 🍊
-- 106 - Construct Binary Tree from Inorder and Postorder Traversal (M)
+- 106 - Construct Binary Tree from Inorder and Postorder Traversal 🍊
-- 889 - Construct Binary Tree from Preorder and Postorder Traversal (M) 🚩
+- 889 - Construct Binary Tree from Preorder and Postorder Traversal 🍊 🚩
-- 652 - Find Duplicate Subtrees (M) 🚩
+- 652 - Find Duplicate Subtrees 🍊 🚩
+- 297 - Serialize and Deserialize Binary Tree 🍎

 ### 104. Maximum Depth of Binary Tree (Easy)